 Bullying is present when there is a use of force or pressure in order to abuse or intimidate others.
 You may find you need a bullying definition in order to identify it correctly and initiate prevention within your child’s school or community networks.
-Bullying can be defined as undesirable, aggressive conduct among children that includes a real or perceived power imbalance.
-The behaviour is or has been repeated over a period of time.
+The definition of bullying is an undesirable, aggressive conduct among children that includes a real or perceived power imbalance and the behaviour is being or has been repeated over a period of time.
 These situations have serious implications for both the child being bullied and the bully and may result in one or both having serious and lasting emotional or physical problems.
-Please note that this bullying definition also describes the act of cyber bullying although the cyber denotes that the harassment is done through the use of the internet or other wireless means.
+Please note that this bullying definition also describes the act of cyber bullying although the ‘cyber’ part denotes that the harassment is done through the use of the internet or other wireless means.

 Bullying is also identified when there are unwanted behaviours present such as a child attacking someone whether it be physically or verbally, making threats or spreading rumours.
 In addition, bullying involves actions such as excluding someone from a group on purpose and engaging in public ridicule.

 If your child is being bullied verbally the bully is saying or writing mean things about him or her.
-Verbal bullying includes such behaviours as:
+A verbal bullying definition includes:

 - Cruel and persistent Teasing